Eckhard J. Schnabel: Biography

-He was involved in missionary operations with Operation Mobilization in Latin America and Europe between 1979 and 1981, and with Missionary with Overseas Missionary Fellowship from 1984 to 1988 in Manila, Philippines.

-Between 1981 and 1983 he worked in charge at the Park Baptist Church, Aberdeen, Scotland, between 1998 and 2007 at the Village Church of Gurnee, and since 2012 at the First Congregational Church of Hamilton, Massachusetts.
-He has lectured since 1998 in various locations such as the Arlington Heights Evangelical Free Church and the Barrington Evangelical Free Church.
+He was involved in missionary work with Operation Mobilization in Latin America and Europe between 1979 and 1981, and with the Overseas Missionary Fellowship from 1984 to 1988 in Manila, Philippines.
+He has been involved in preaching and teaching at the Gilcomston Park Baptist Church, Aberdeen, Scotland (1981-1983), the Village Church of Gurnee (1998-2012), and the First Congregational Church of Hamilton, Massachusetts (since 2012).

 In addition to German and English, he is fluent in six ancient languages and four other languages that he uses for research purposes.